starlightcms/web-templates/templates/landing-page-typescript/README.md

 A few margin and padding sizes were also added in `customBootstrap.scss`, along with a new font size.
-In the same vein as the colors, if you want to add sizes or other variables, just modify the maps provided or create a new one, merging it with Bootstrap with the `map-merge` function.
+In the same vein as the colors, if you want to add sizes or other variables, just modify the maps provided or create a new one, merging it with Bootstrap using the `map-merge` function.

 ### Sections